Competitor Keyword Targeting in Google Ads

 If someone clicks your ad after searching for a competitor, that’s a good sign.
 They’re curious.
 They’re open to alternatives.
 Even if they don’t convert on the first visit, you’ve got a real shot at winning them over with a second.

 To make that happen, you need to track them properly from the start.
-Tag your competitor campaigns with UTM parameters so you can identify that website traffic later in GA4 or the Google Ads interface.
+Tag your competitor keyword ads with UTM parameters so you can identify that website traffic later in GA4 or the Google Ads interface.

 Once you’ve got that audience segmented, build a custom list of users who came in through those competitor terms.
 Then, retarget them with something relevant.
 Maybe it’s a follow-up offer.
 Maybe it’s a side-by-side comparison.
 Maybe it’s a free demo.